 Preparing for Treatment

-Before taking TURALIO, tell your healthcare provider about all of your medical conditions, including if you:
+Before you take TURALIO, tell your doctor about all of your medical conditions, including the following:

 If you are a female who is able to become pregnant:

 - Your healthcare provider will do a pregnancy test before you start treatment with TURALIO.

 - Females who are able to become pregnant should use an effective nonhormonal method of birth control (contraception) during treatment with TURALIO and for 1 month after your final dose of TURALIO

 - Birth control pills (oral contraceptives) and other hormonal forms of birth control may not be effective if used during treatment with TURALIO.
 Talk with your healthcare provider about birth control methods you can use during this time.

 - Tell your healthcare provider right away if you become pregnant or think you are pregnant during treatment with TURALIO.

 If you are a male with a female partner who is able to become pregnant: